radiantearth/stac-spec/item-spec/item-spec.md

 ### Link Object

 This object describes a relationship with another entity.
-Data providers are advised to be liberal with the links section, to describe things like the catalog an Item is in, related Items, parent or child Items (modeled in different ways, like an 'acquisition' or derived data).
+Data providers are advised to be liberal with the links section, to describe things like the Catalog an Item is in, related Items, parent or child Items (modeled in different ways, like an 'acquisition' or derived data).
 It is allowed to add additional fields such as a `title` and `type`.